 For younger cats that aren’t as skittish, play might be your best option.
-Just like when you’re trying to warm a child up to you, a little fun goes a long way.
+Just like when you’re trying to get a child to warm up to you, a little fun goes a long way.
 Interacting with a cat through play is sure to help you make a connection faster and longer lasting.
 If you want to learn more about cat play behavior, please feel free to read our article here.

 Skittish cats however, will be less willing to chase after a feather that you’re waving around or a shoelace that you’re dragging.
 They will require more foundation building beforehand.
 For these cats, using method 1 by following the cat’s lead will be your best bet until the kitty is comfortable enough to come near you.
-Moreover, giving out cat treats during the process will also help.
+Giving out cat treats during the process will also help.